FYUDerma/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-Project 2: C - Pointers, arrays and strings
+Project 16: C - Even More, Pointers, arrays and strings